-Yes, Section 10 of CT DEEP Administrative Procedures includes procedures that address the prioritization of inspections.
+Yes, Section 10 of CTPURA procedures includes the prioritization of inspections.
 It takes the following into consideration:

-- (a) The length of time since the last inspection - (b) The operating history of the inspection unit (leak history, unaccounted-for gas, prior violations, accident/incident history, any other information available from the Operator's annual reports, etc. - (c) Types of activities being undertaken by the inspection unit (construction, recent changes in personnel and procedures, etc.) - (d) Locations of Operator's inspection units being inspected (Geographic area, Population Density, etc. - (e) Threats to the facilities (Excavation damage, corrosion, natural forces, other outside forces, material or welds, equipment, operations)

-f)Section 6 defines an inspection unit size.

-3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
+- A. The length of time since the last inspection - B. The operating history of the inspection unit (leak history, unaccounted-for gas, prior violations, accident/incident history, any other information available from the Operator's annual reports, etc. C. Types of activities being undertaken by the inspection unit. - D. Locations of Operator's inspection units being inspected (Geographic area, Population Density, etc. - E. Threats to the facilities (Excavation damage, corrosion, natural forces, other outside forces, material or welds, equipment, operations) - F. Section 6 defines an inspection unit size. - 3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
 Chapter 5.1